SMG-Group/smg-gdt-bi-hiring-challenge/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

+Essentially, there are two approaches - first, the live Jypiter Notebook can be found [here](https://mybinder.org/v2/gh/codeclash/cs/HEAD?labpath=playground.ipynb).
+Please note the environment has two conditions;
+* From the moment it is accessed, it is up and running for 6h;
+* It will  shut down if inactive for ten minutes, or at the end of the 6h period;
-Essentially, there are two approaches - first, the live Jypiter Notebook can be found [here](https://mybinder.org/v2/gh/codeclash/cs/HEAD?labpath=playground.ipynb), and for those who prefer more control over their local environment, the raw flat files are provided.
+* More info can be found [here](https://mybinder.readthedocs.io/en/latest/about/user-guidelines.html).

+For those who prefer more control over their local environment, the raw flat files are provided.
 In case of choosing the first option, we expect a pedantic approach and verbose cells, guiding us through candidate's thought process in their approach to solving the challenge.
 Second option, we expect a pull request, which will be evaluated by the same criteria.
 The structure is as follows:

 ```
 ├── README.md